Could it be time to reassess your employee benefits plan design?

 Today’s economy is driven by high customization and individualization.
 People can choose exactly what they want and when they want it.
 On the other hand, traditional employee benefits plans (like the one you may have implemented in your workplace) are based on the collective needs of the workforce rather than the individual.
 Customized benefits may be worth looking into.

-Overall, the argument is that Canadian’s expectations towards employee benefits plans are becoming more customized and that benefit plans will need to embrace recent advances in healthcare, medications and technology.
+Overall, the argument is that Canadian’s expectations towards their employee benefits plan design are becoming more customized and that benefit plans will need to embrace recent advances in healthcare, medications and technology.
 The Canadian workforce is also becoming more diverse and more transient in jobs and the people that do those jobs.
 All of these factors could mean that how you think your employees value their employee benefits plan today, or in the future, may not actually be accurate.
 You can read Benefits Canada’s full article here.

 Is your current employee benefits plan design meeting the needs and expectations of your employees or the workforce?